commonsguy/cwac-security/PERMS.md

 scenarios and show where the problems arise, plus discuss how to mitigate them as best we can.

-**UPDATE 2014-08-04**: The "L" Developer Preview has different behavior with respect to this issue, described [later in this document](https://github.com/commonsguy/cwac-security/blob/master/PERMS.md#l-developer-preview-behavior).
+**UPDATE 2014-08-04**: Android 5.0 and higher have different behavior with respect to this issue, described later in this document.

 ## Scenarios